shybovycha/shybovycha.github.io/_posts/2017-09-10-one-night-games-tetris.md

     </div>
 </div>

-Under the cut you can find the interesting algorithmic solutions I've mentioned.
+In this post I'll talk about Tetris.
+Under the cut you'll find the interesting algorithmic solutions I've used for it.

 <!--more-->